Loert423/Random-Chord-Generator/README.md

 Designed for practising the ear.
 Requires MIDIUtil (https://github.com/MarkCWirt/MIDIUtil), and Windows Media Player (https://support.microsoft.com/en-us/help/18612/windows-media-player) set as default MIDI player (support for other players planned for future update).
 Tested with Python 3.5.

 ## Description
-The program generates a MIDI file in the local directory which is automatically opened and played by WMPlayer while the program is running.
+random_chord_gen.py generates a MIDI file in the working directory which contains a random chord.
+This is automatically opened by WMPlayer during runtime.
+The user inputs their answer based on the pitches they hear.
+Every correct answer adds a point to the user's score.
+A wrong answer quits the program.
 ## How to use
-To enter your answer, enter the pitches you hear in ascending order, separated by a space.
+To enter your answer, enter the pitches you hear in ascending order, separated by a space, and hit enter.
 For instance, a B major chord starting on B4 would be written thus:
 ```
 B4 D#5 F#5
 ```